tensorflow/datasets/docs/common_gotchas.md

 ## Forgot image shape

-When using `tfds.features.Image`, `tfds.features.Video`, if the images have static shape, they should be expliclty specified:
+When using `tfds.features.Image`, `tfds.features.Video`, if the images have static shape, they should be explicitly specified:

 ```python
 features = {